bitovi/academy/src/technology-consulting/5-communication.md

 Tips and techniques:

-- **Define your goal:** Before initiating communication, ask yourself what you want to achieve—whether it’s sharing knowledge, resolving a problem, or aligning on next steps. *Example*: “I want to let my stakeholders know how my project is going.”
+- **Define your goal:** Before initiating communication, ask yourself what you want to achieve — whether it’s sharing knowledge, resolving a problem, or aligning on next steps. *Example*: “I want to let my stakeholders know how my project is going.”

 - **Then ask yourself, “why?”** Start by identifying what you need to accomplish.
 Are you aiming to inform, persuade, clarify, or resolve?
 Writing this down in one sentence can help you focus. *Example*: “I want my stakeholders to feel taken care of and think highly of me.”